Skip to content

 The Greek word "ἐπιούσιος" (epiousios) is considered a hapax legomenon, which means it was coined by the NT authors.
 Specifically, it is found in the Lord's Prayer in Matthew 6:11 ("τὸν ἄρτον ἡμῶν τὸν ἐπιούσιον δὸς ἡμῖν σήμερον") and Luke 11:3 ("τὸν ἄρτον ἡμῶν τὸν ἐπιούσιον δίδου ἡμῖν τὸ καθ' ἡμέραν").

 The precise meaning of "ἐπιούσιος" has been the subject of much scholarly debate, being as it were a fundamental part of the "Lord's Prayer" but it is commonly translated as "daily" or "necessary for existence."
-Since it does not appear in any other known ancient Greek texts, its exact interpretation relies heavily on the context in which it is used in these passages.
+Since it does not appear in any other known ancient Greek texts, we must rely on it compound structure and contexts.

 Two possibilities are available: